redis/redis-doc/topics/indexes.md

 multi-dimensional in a linear way, they it is often possible to use a simple sorted set for indexing.

-For example the [Redis geo indexing API](/commands/geoadd) users a sorted set to index places by latitude and longitude using a technique called [Geo hash](https://en.wikipedia.org/wiki/Geohash).
+For example the [Redis geo indexing API](/commands/geoadd) uses a sorted set to index places by latitude and longitude using a technique called [Geo hash](https://en.wikipedia.org/wiki/Geohash).
 The sorted set score represents alternating bits of longitude and latitude, so that we map the linear score of a sorted set to many small *squares* in the earth surface.
-By doing an 8+1 style center and neighborhood search it is possible to retrieve elements by radius.
+By doing an 8+1 style center plus neighborhood search it is possible to retrieve elements by radius.

 Limits of the score
 ---

 Sorted set elements scores are double precision integers.
-It means that they can represent different decimal or integer values with a different errors.
-However what is interesting for indexing is that the score is always able to represent without any error numbers between -9007199254740992 and 9007199254740992, which is `-/+ 2^53`.
+It means that they can represent different decimal or integer values with different errors, because they use an exponential representation internally.
+However what is interesting for indexing purposes is that the score is always able to represent without any error numbers between -9007199254740992 and 9007199254740992, which is `-/+ 2^53`.